Happy Creative 2016

 2015 was a good year creatively, I pushed my illustrations and drawings last year, much of which was helped by reading a self-help book at the start of the Year.

 Choose Yourself written by James Altucher, The book put forward many ideas on how to be more productive one of which was to write down 10 ideas a day, which I have adopted.
 Writing down 10 ideas day helped strengthen the way I thought up ideas, some ideas worked really well and others were cannon fodder.

 I also travelled much more last year, if you follow my work, you will know I draw maps, for commercial clients as well as a lot of personal work.
 I started a personal project where I would pick a European city and go on a day trip to that city.
-The places I have traveled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin and Basel, for each city I drew a map in my Moleskine sketch book as well as detailed notes and drawings of places, people and things I had seen during the trip.
+The places I have travelled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin, and Basel, for each city I drew a map in my Moleskine sketchbook as well as detailed notes and drawings of places, people and things I had seen during the trip.

-I believe in not having your eggs all in one basket, and I have since been working on other projects, I have been developing a range of canvas tote bags which I have had an interest in since I had written a book about them titles The Tote Bag Book whichbwas published in 2011 by Laurence King.
-I have taken up interest in ceramics, which I am working on to create some new work with a view to sell, my other creative outlets include screen printing and another illustration style which is similar to paper quilling, created digitally.
+I believe in not having your eggs all in one basket, and I have since been working on other projects, I have been developing a range of canvas tote bags which I have had an interest in since I had written a book about them titles The Tote Bag Book which was published in 2011 by Laurence King.
+I have taken up an interest in ceramics, which I am working on to create some new work with a view to selling, my other creative outlets include screen printing and another illustration style which is similar to paper quilling, created digitally.

 I have high hopes for 2016, which include developing the work I have been creating during 2015 as well as thinking up new ideas and work.